 |Woking train station is about a mile away

-from the ground and is around a 15-20 minute
+from the ground and is around a 20 minute walk, it

 Exit the station on the opposite side of the station to the town (Station Approach/Oriental Road side).
 Turn Right down Station Approach and at the bottom, turn left onto Claremont Road (the A320).
 At the end of Claremont Road turn left on Kingfield Road and the ground is over the road on your right.

 Thanks to Ben Smith for providing the directions.